jataware/uncharted-ta1-pipeline/pipelines/point_extraction/README.md

 ## LARA Point Extraction Pipeline

-This pipeline extracts bedding point symbols from a map, along with their orientation and associated incline (dip) information.
-The model leverages [YOLO](https://github.com/ultralytics/ultralytics) for extraction of high priority / common point symbol types.
+This pipeline extracts point symbols from a map, along with their orientation and associated incline (dip) information.
+The model leverages [YOLO](https://github.com/ultralytics/ultralytics) for extracting high priority / common point symbol types.
 In addition, a CV-based One-Shot algorithm can be used to extract less common point symbols.

 See more info on pipeline tasks here: [../../tasks/README.md](../../tasks/README.md)